-The following quotes come from the book Gospel Standards, quotes from seventh president Heber J. Grant that were compiled by Dr. G. Homer Durham, (Salt Lake City: Deseret Book Company, 1941).
-This was an employee gift by the First Presidency in 1994.
+The following quotes come from the book Gospel Standards, quotes from seventh president Heber J. Grant that were compiled by Dr. G. Homer Durham under the direction of apostles John A. Widtsoe and Richard L. Evans.
+This was originally published in 1941, and this edition by the Improvement Era was 1969.
+This edition was an employee gift by the First Presidency in 1994.
 To visit the site with all of the books and quotes from these, go here.

 Book of Mormon